 - involvement in community health promotion activities.

-As many health promoters work in a specific area of health, such as tobacco control, or with a particular sector of the community, such as children, experience within these areas or groups is useful.
+As many health promoters work in a specific area of health, such as helping people to stop smoking, or with a particular sector of the community, such as children, experience in these areas or with these groups is useful.

 Find out more about training